171.137. Arrest required for suspected battery constituting domestic violence; exceptions.

 (e) Any other factor that may help the peace officer decide which person was the primary physical aggressor.

-3. A peace officer shall not base his decision regarding whether to arrest a person pursuant to this section on his perception of the willingness of a victim or a witness to the incident to testify or otherwise participate in related judicial proceedings.
+3. A peace officer shall not base a decision regarding whether to arrest a person pursuant to this section on the peace officer’s perception of the willingness of a victim or a witness to the incident to testify or otherwise participate in related judicial proceedings.